The projective Fra\"{\i}ss\'{e} limit of the family of all connected finite graphs with confluent epimorphisms: Arc components, pseudo-arcs, and Cantor fans

-It follows that the set $\pi(L)$ is a smooth fan in the topological sense, with the top $\pi({\bf a})$.
-The set of endpoints is closed and has no isolated points.
-Thus $\pi(L)$ is homeomorphic to the Cantor fan. \end{proof}
+It follows that the set $\pi(\bf L)$ is a smooth fan in the topological sense, with the top $\pi({\bf a})$.
+The set of endpoints is closed and has no isolated points, therefore it is homeomorphic to the Cantor set.
+Thus $\pi({\bf L})$ is homeomorphic to the Cantor fan. \end{proof}